heathhenley/heathhenley.github.io/content/posts/yolo-all-the-traffic-cams.md

 There is a public dataset developed in the writing of [this paper](https://proceedings.neurips.cc/paper/2019/file/ee389847678a3a9d1ce9e4ca69200d06-Paper.pdf) constisting of a bunch of labeled (vehicles only) traffic cam images.
 That's perfect for this application - so I used a subset of that data from Kaggle to train the model for about 13 more epochs (a couple hours).
 The results were much better!

-The model does a pretty good job detecting vehicles, it detects way more vehicles in the frame than the previous version - and it still has not been fine tuned ond data from the specific traffic cams I'm using.
-So that's on the list!
+The model does a pretty good job detecting vehicles, it detects way more vehicles in the frame than the previous version - and it still has not been fine tuned on data from the specific traffic cams I'm using.
+So that's on the next step list of course!

-To deploy the model I set up a service on [railway](https://railway.app/) to run through the traffic cam images, detect vehicles, and push the results (to images --> S3, results --> Postgres).
-It runs every 5 minutes at the moment, but that might be adjusted - the camera streams from RI DOT update about once a minute, but I don't want to store too much data.
+To deploy the model I set up a service on [railway](https://railway.app/) to run through the traffic cam images, detect vehicles, and push the results (images --> S3, vehicle counts --> Postgres).
+It runs every 5 minutes at the moment, but that might be adjusted.
+The camera streams from RI DOT update about once a minute, but I don't want to store too much data.

 # Lessons Learned

 These is a list of the things I remember getting stuck on, or that I learned while working on this project.
-I'm sure there's more that I've forgot - and there's definitely a lot more to come as I continue to work on this project.
+I'm sure there's more that I've forgotten - and there's definitely a lot more to come as I continue to work on this project.

 ## CORS setup for FastAPI
 I had to set up CORS for the API server to allow the React app to make requests to it.
 I used the [FastAPI CORS middleware](https://fastapi.tiangolo.com/tutorial/cors/).
 This was a bit tricky for me at first, I was pretty bummed when I first started trying to hit the REST API from the frontend and couldn't get it working.

-For context, I'm a desktop developer C++ and Python - so needless to say I haven't had to deal with before.
+For context, I'm a desktop developer C++ and Python - so I haven't had to deal with CORS before.
 It was pretty simple to fix by following the docs and pulling in that middleware:

 ``` python
 # This is the extra config needed to allow GET requests from anyone